 - Feel gratitude at the very beginning of your meditation practise.
 This will remind you that you have reached a very special time in your evolution, and that you are awakening, that there is a quiet perfection behind your life that is giving you this special opportunity.
 You are among a tiny percentage of humanity opening up to a new consciousness…keep reading

 After a lifetime of travel and lifelong encounters with many great human beings – our path took us to so many places, to encounters with so many people – it is a truism for me to say that Sri Chinmoy was, by a very great distance, the greatest person I have ever met.
-Even after my own 30 years of examining him he was always far over the horizons of my comprehension – and what I could comprehend was always wonderful… keep reading
+Even after my own 30 years of examining him he was always far over the horizons of my comprehension – … keep reading

 Recently a group of musician-friends, some from New Zealand, gathered in Reykjavik to begin a musical tour, singing Sri Chinmoy’s songs in churches and old ruins throughout the heartland of this impressive nation………

 If you were to try to paint eternity, these landscapes of Iceland would inspire you.
 They spread out all around you to every horizon, the rumpled splendours of the earth, …keep reading